 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply installed. ------------- --
+Main supply installed.
+The electricity consumer unit and meter are located in a hallway cupboard.
+Gas Mains supply installed.